 In the 1400s, Western Europeans rapidly modernized, experienced a social mobility never before imaginable, developed high forms of art, and used technology in new ways.
 The Renaissance that had started in Italian city-states had spread north, and throughout Europe there was a sense that the world was waiting to be explored, discovered, conquered and civilized by those who were brave and eager enough.
 The Renaissance was a time where European artists and intellectuals rediscovered the beauty of the ancient Greek and Roman artists and intellectuals.
 City-states in Italy grew wealthy from trade with the East through the Mediterranean Sea, and countries in Western Europe wanted to be able to go directly to the East by the ocean, without having to go through the Mediterranean Sea and dealing with middle men.
 In 1492, the Spanish finally succeeded in liberating Spain from the African Muslims who had controlled them for over 700 years!
 After this 700 year war, Spain was filled with unbound confidence and believed it was a chosen country to explore, Christianize, and conquer the world.

 Ocean travel is challenging, but the European mindset, Spanish confidence, new technology, and vision of Christopher Columbus made such a huge journey possible.
 Christopher Columbus grew up in the Republic of Genoa.
-His dream as an adult was to sale west from Europe and go straight to Asia, where he could open up new trade routes with China.
+His dream as an adult was to sail west from Europe and go straight to Asia, where he could open up new trade routes with China.
 Nobody, of course, knew that in between Asia and Europe were the Americas.
 Nearly all sailors knew that the Earth was round, however, no sailor knew how far the journey from Europe to the next continent was, and there was fear of starving on ship if Asia was not reached.
 The Asian invention of the astrolabe, an instrument that made travelling at night and away from shore possible, helped sailors like Columbus have greater confidence to sail far away.

 King Ferdinand and Queen Isabella of Spain, fresh from their victory over the Muslims in 1492, agreed to allow Columbus to use Spanish ships and men to go on his quest.
 Columbus set out in three ships: the Nina, the Pinta, and the Santa Maria.
 His goals were to find a new trade route to Asia, to find gold and bring it back to Spain, to claim new land for Spain, and to spread Catholic Christianity throughout the world.
 After approximately 30 days, Columbus found the new land, however, as we know, it was not Asia, it was an island in the Bahamas.
 Columbus believed he had found India and called the natives “Indians.”